-But I endorse TRACK 29 as there's been so few post-1970s films with the guts to really, really take it on a limb -- not the quirky Diablo Cody kind of "faux-limb"-- I mean: fifth martini of the morning; the milkman disappeared into your carpet; you need to find your keys because you left something... burning... somewhere; the TV is giving you secret messages; the kind of limb way high on the tree and too flexible to merely break off and fall, that would be too easy.
+But I endorse TRACK 29 as there's been so few post-1970s films with the guts to really, really take it on a limb -- not the quirky Diablo Cody kind of "faux-limb"-- I mean the fifth martini of the morning and the milkman disappeared into your carpet and you need to find your keys because you left something... burning... somewhere limb.
+The TV is giving you secret messages limb, the limb way high on the tree, too flexible to merely break off and fall.
 It's a limber limb forced to endure a life of constant waving in the breeze, with all the drugs you can get your hands on and a spouse having an affair with Sandra Bernhardt kind of limp, I mean limb, and Theresa Russell rides it like a hurricane.
 The TV really does talk to her, in that background subconscious kind of way only Roeg and Alex Cox have ever got just right.

-To "get" this movie, qualified doctors recommend you take a bunch of acid then, when really freaked out, start drinking yourself back to normal.
-Keep drinking til Monday morning, then call in sick from work,and put this film on while you putter about the house with your tumbler of gin and juice and three cigarettes going in different rooms, robe splayed open, burns and bruises all over your body that you don't remember getting.
+To "get" this movie, qualified doctors recommend you take a bunch of acid the night before, when really freaked out, start drinking yourself back to normal.
+Keep drinking til Monday morning, then call in sick from work, then put this film on while you putter about the house with your tumbler of gin and juice and three cigarettes going in different rooms, robe splayed open, burns and bruises all over your body that you don't remember getting.

 Then and only then... maybe.

-The dosed goodness here really hinges Gary Oldman's ability to be both real and imaginary at the same time; a mix of returned repressed momma you had me howl of primal John Lennon "Mother" on the soundtrack scream therapy via David Cronenberg's THE BROOD, a psychoplasmic-alcoholic miasma of sexual frustration and resentment against her closed-off train fanatic doctor husband manifesting in a Satanic visitation.
-Oldman manages to embody all this stuff at once and still be sexually potent (capturing the same woozy sense of intimacy-enhanced altered reality he and Ryder pulled off in the otherwise mega-crappy Coppola's DRACULA).
+The dosed goodness here really hinges Gary Oldman's ability to be both real and imaginary at the same time.
+His 'momma, you had me howl of primal John Lennon scream on the soundtrack therapy, David Cronenberg's THE BROOD psychoplasmic-alcoholic miasma of sexual frustration and resentment against her closed-off train fanatic doctor husband manifesting in a Satanic visitation kind of vibery performance embodies lots of contradicting stuff at once and still is sexually potent (capturing the same woozy sense of intimacy-enhanced altered reality he and Ryder pulled off in the otherwise mega-crappy Coppola's DRACULA).
 What a man!
 What an actor!